msantana09/data-engineering-toolkit/README.md

 Welcome to our Data Platform project!
 Designed with Data Engineers in mind, this project offers a comprehensive **local development** environment.
 The goal is to enable learning and innovation by providing a suite of pre-configured tools that work seamlessly together OOTB, along with an end to end [use case](/UseCase.md) illustrating a typical data product life cycle.
 I also included a few [notebooks](/services/jupyter/notebooks/airbnb/) to enable interactive exploration of the ingested data and of the APIs (e.g. sentiment analysis) available in the platform.

 ### Use Case
-We'll ingest a dataset from Kaggle and process it with our platform, with some help from generative and classication models.
+We'll ingest a dataset from Kaggle and process it with our platform, with some help from generative and classification models.
 See more details [here](/UseCase.md)

 ### Background
 In data engineering, setting up an environment with all the necessary tools can be time-consuming, especially if you're new to the tech (which is often the case given the number of products out there).
-This realization hit home during my work on a few side projects, each requiring setup efforts.
+This realization struck home during my work on a few side projects, each requiring setup efforts.
 As I was already collecting a bunch of snippets (bash, kubectl, helm, etc...) for different projects, I decided to build a dev playground of sorts.
 A solution that helps me explore ideas by having a suite of tools I regularly use already integrated with each other.
 And easy to start/stop, reset, and expand as needed.
 The project is the public version of those efforts.

 ## Scope
 This project is intended for local development only.